 Green Energy & Mobility

-Extended from the IT base into India’s EV and green energy sector.
-Added ESG intelligence, normalization ratios for units and charging infrastructure, and the compensation intelligence layer.
+Extended from the IT base into India’s electric vehicle and green energy sector for a major operator in that field.
+Added ESG intelligence, normalisation ratios for units and charging infrastructure, and the compensation intelligence layer.
 The sector that pushed the instrument further than BCG did.

 In Build